jwagner/simplex-noise.js/alea.md

-The ALEA PRNG code used by simplex-noise.js is based on code by Johannes Baagøe, modified by Jonas Wagner.

 Copyright (C) 2010 by Johannes Baagøe <baagoe@baagoe.org>

 Permission is hereby granted, free of charge, to any person obtaining a copy